 I began working with families as early as 2005, supporting them through case management and financial stressors, and I’ve been practicing as a licensed therapist since 2011.
 I hold an MA in Counseling with an emphasis in Marriage and Family Systems Therapy from St. Edward’s University.

-I’m active in the Austin community through groups like Girl Scouts, Mobile Loaves & Fishes, and local recreational leagues.
-At home, my partner and I are raising two teenagers and three cats.
+I’m active in the Austin community through groups like Girl Scouts, local recreational leagues, regional burning, and karaoke.
+At home, my partner and I are raising two young adults and four cats.
 I identify as a queer, autistic, cisgender woman, and I am committed to supporting people of all identities, orientations, and relationship styles.

 Scruffy is our resident Therapy Cat, he is a playful and attuned animal, always looking for connection with people.
 He loves to be pet or brushed and often finds himself coming to the emotional aid of people in need.